Formal Operational Stage - Piaget's 4th Stage (Examples)

 8. Planning for the Future: Considering future possibilities and making plans based on them, such as choosing college courses based on a desired future career.

-10. Logical Thought: Being able to think logically and methodically, even about abstract concepts.
+10. Logical Thought: Thinking logically and methodically, even about abstract concepts.
 For example, if all roses are flowers and some flowers fade quickly, then some roses fade quickly.

 11. Considering Multiple Perspectives: Understanding that others might have a different point of view and trying to see things from their perspective.

-12. Propositional Thought: Understanding that a statement can be logical based solely on the information provided, even if it's not true in reality.
+12. Propositional Thought: Understanding that a statement can be logical based solely on the information provided, even if it's untrue.
 For instance, "If all dogs can fly and Fido is a dog, then Fido can fly" is logically sound, even though we know dogs can't fly.

 13. Complex Classification: Classifying objects based on multiple characteristics.
 For example, organizing books by both genre and author.